MikeyMike112/portfolio/README.md

 Not all businesses write documentation in the same way.
 Some companies use AsciiDoc, Dita, or other "docs as code" options in order to optimize collaboration and version control.
-Other companies may choose traditional word processesors such as Microsoft Word or Google Docs.
+Other companies may choose traditional word processors such as Microsoft Word or Google Docs.

 To accommodate different styles of documentation, this page provides links to my work in both formats.